huss-osman/linux-fundamentals/05-docker/fundamentals/08-docker-installation.md

 ## Running Basic Docker Commands

 This section covers some of the first commands commonly used when working with Docker.
-These commands help verify installation, inspect the Docker environment, and understand the current state of the Docker Engine.
+It focuses on verifying the installation, inspecting the Docker environment, and understanding the current state of the Docker Engine.

-They are especially useful when troubleshooting issues, checking configurations, and confirming Docker is running correctly.

 ## Contents